fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/B12365_02_13.jpg)

-Figure 2.13 -- Representation of loss for our network

 This is then summed over all the correct classes in our dataset to compute the total loss.
 Note that we defined a log